 Another example is the immediate diagnosis of minor illnesses.
-Rather than crowding a waiting room in doctor’s surgery, GPs can hold virtual consultations to make a diagnosis for ailments that do not require face-to-face interaction.
+Rather than crowding a waiting room in doctor’s surgery, GPs can hold remote consultations to make a diagnosis for ailments that do not require face-to-face interaction.
 The GP, surgery staff, and waiting room patients, don’t need to be exposed to infection and the patient gets treated without leaving their home.

 Telemedicine works by providing both the healthcare professional and patient with a means to video call.
 Online video consultation software enables patients to book an agreed time to meet a healthcare professional in a virtual environment.

 Don’t let the term “visit” fool you when people talk about telemedicine visits.

 The premise of telemedicine means there is no physical visit involved.
 The tele part of telemedicine means everything is conducted via teleconference.

 In the background, a video conferencing platform like Skype for Business or Microsoft Teams is powering the solution.
 These video conferencing systems enable real-time video meetings by transmitting real-time video from one point to another.